sebastianbergmann/phpunit-documentation-english/src/installation.rst

     phpunit    ^9.6                  9.6.0        9.6.3

-Because PHPUnit 9.6.3 is a new patch version, ``phive update`` will update from PHPUnit 9.6.0 to PHPUnit 9.6.3.
+Because PHPUnit 9.6.3 is a new patch version (and not a new major version), ``phive update`` will update from PHPUnit 9.6.0 to PHPUnit 9.6.3.

 Updating to a new major version